Last updated on February 16, 2026

 Lands are a constant in every deck.
 Some can run a few, most run a lot, and some use them as a win condition.
 They’re such an important part of the game that they tend to be some of the most expensive cards out there.

-But this list only looks at the lands that work with both black and blue.
+But this list only looked at the lands that work with both black and blue.
 Looking at exclusively blue or exclusively black lands may also lead you to some interesting options for your next deck’s mana base.

 That's all from me for now.
 Stay safe, stay healthy, and wash your hands!